Close

 Tree planting links existing natural habitats, supports native species migrations, protects agricultural lands, and provides ecosystem services to rural communities.
 Tree planting initiatives can help adapt to changes in weather patterns and climactic shifts by sequestering carbon, and adding to the resiliency of our landscape to extreme weather events.

 In agricultural lands, windbreaks and treed buffers reduce soil erosion, improve soil quality, and slow water down before entering creeks and rivers.
 Surrounding rural communities, trees reduce the impact of noise pollution and wind damage, and improve the aesthetic value of the area.
+The Perth County Stewardship Program aims to grow and adapt to the needs of Perth County’s residents and environments.

-2025 Forms and Guide
+2026 Application Forms and Program Guide

 Application Forms

-Perth County Stewardship Program Guide Cover Page
+Perth County Stewardship Program Guide

-Timeline:
+2025 Program Timeline:

 • July 2, 2025: Fall application period opens.